ungoldman/ungoldman/README.md

 ## Availability

 I'm looking for work!
-Reach out if you've got an interesting project (no crypto/fintech please).
+Reach out if you've got an interesting project.

 The best way to contact me is email: ungoldman@gmail.com